University Academic Regulations

 Degrees are conferred only on specific commencement dates.
 If a student completes requirements for a degree after a commencement date, the degree will be granted at the next scheduled commencement after the student files a graduation application.
 (See Academic Regulation 7.8 Graduation Application.)
 The student may request a certified statement of completion of graduation requirements from the Office of the Registrar.

-3.10 Second Baccalaureate Degree
+3.10 Additional Baccalaureate Degrees

-Second Graduate Degrees
+Additional Graduate Degrees

 3.12 Pre-Finals Week